Kame-Project/KameVM/vm.noweb.md

 from inside the VM.
 However the reference will be opaque and cannot be persistent across restarts.

+`null` responds with an error to every message.

 <!-- {{{ -->
 ```js
 <<VM Types: Object>>=